 When you get on any of the social networks, do you feel like you’re in a foreign country?
 Yes, the social media lingo is part of the culture of the networks.
 To be effective in your online marketing, you need to understand all this.
 Think of each network as its own country and you need to learn the lingo and the culture before you can effectively market your business on it.
-Then there are the letters: SEO, SEM, SERP, HTML, etc. Even if you hire someone to do your social media for you, how do you know if what they’re doing is right?
+Then there are the letters: SEO, SEM, SERP, HTML, etc. Even if you hire someone to do your social media or digital marketing for you, how do you know if what they’re doing is right?
 How do you know if it’s effective?
 If they send you a report, do you know the difference between impressions and reach?
 Likes vs actions?
 Mentions vs tagging?
-Updated for 2020!
+Updated for 2021!

 Learn the Social Media Lingo for Effective Marketing

 Bookmark this page so you can refer to it as needed.